efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 	}

-The properties on any SilverStripe object can be type casted automatically, by transforming its scalar value into an instance of the [api:DBField] class, providing additional helpers.
+The properties on any SilverStripe object can be type casted automatically, by transforming its scalar value into an instance of the [api:SilverStripe\Forms\DBField] class, providing additional helpers.
 For example, a string can be cast as a [api:Text] type, which has a `FirstSentence()` method to retrieve the first sentence in a longer piece of text.

 On the most basic level, the class can be used as simple conversion class from one value to another, e.g. to round a